rvennam/check-scanner/workshop/part1-learn_openshift/exercise-deploy-processor.md

 5. Click **Create** at the bottom of the window to build and deploy the application.

 Your application is being deployed.
+Just like before, keep an eye on your Build Logs to see the status.

 ## Bind Object Storage credentials to Check Processor
 Let's share the credentials of the Object Storage service to this application too.
 We already created a secret with the credentials.
 We now just need to bind that secret to this application as well.